-2023 will see a return to a full Gujo Odori dance schedule, 31 nights of festive dancing, rain or shine.
-And 2023 will also see a full return to all night "testusya odori" dancing at Obon on August 13, 14, 15 and 16!
+2025 will again see a return to a full Gujo Odori dance schedule.
+There will be 30 nights of festive dancing, rain or shine starting on 12th July 2025 continuing until 6th September.
+And of course 2025 will also see a full return to all night "testusya odori" dancing at Obon on August 13, 14, 15 and 16!
+Be sure to plan ahead as accommodation can be difficult to find on dancing days, especially at Obon!

 This will also be the year we celebrate Gujo Odori being registered as a UNESCO Intangible Cultural Heritage so there will be an emphasis on the traditional and cultural aspects of Gujo Odori.
 It is bound to be an exciting summer, so be sure to plan well ahead.